Few things are more synonymous with the month of October than the Halloween holiday.

 Once the little guy’s legs are all attached, grab some googly eyes and stick them right in the middle.

 Now, most spiders not only have 8 legs, they generally have the same number of eyes as well, but with these alphabet crafts, little man is pretty much in charge of how he wants them to look when their finished and, in this case, he decided that he wanted his spider to have just two eyes like he does.

 However your child prefers is fine.
 It’s their alphabet book after all 🙂

 Once your eyes are added, your spider is finished and ready to hit the drying rack.

-While you’re waiting on that glue to dry, don’t forget to grab the lowercase letter S page below.
-This page, like the other lowercase pages, uses dot markers and is always one of my kids’ favorite parts.
+While you’re waiting on that glue to dry, don’t forget to grab the lowercase letter S page from the bundle of interactive alphabet pages.
+This page, like the other lowercase pages, uses dot markers, and is always one of my kids’ favorite parts.